 Google, Temasek agree to invest US$350m in Indonesia's Tokopedia

-The financing falls short of the initial goal of between US$500 million to US$1 billion that Bloomberg News reported in July, though Tokopedia may still be looking for more investors.
+The financing falls short of the initial goal of between US$500 million and US$1 billion that Bloomberg News reported in July, though Tokopedia may still be looking for more investors.

 Tokopedia, the online marketplace backed by SoftBank Group, was said to have held talks with US Internet giants including Facebook, Microsoft and Amazon.com.